Business Names Ideas: How to Choose the Best Store Name

 The name is short, pronounceable, and has just two syllables.
 It’s easy to remember and easy to speak.

-How can you make your brand name simpler?
+How can you pick a catchy name for a business?
 Follow these guidelines:

 - Limit yourself to

 - Use strong vowel sounds in the name, such as o (eg: Google, Toyota)

 - Keep the name short — preferably one word, at most two words.

 - Limit the use of silent letters.
 Use phonetic words as much as possible.
 Studies show that this can also make your brand name easier to translate.

 3. Use descriptive adjectives that mirror what customers value